Northwestern Lake Forest Hospital

-Northwestern Medicine Catherine Gratz Griffin Lake Forest Hospital, formerly Northwestern Lake Forest Hospital, is a community-based hospital in Lake Forest, Illinois, United States, and a wholly owned subsidiary of Northwestern Memorial HealthCare, one of the nation's premiere academic medical centers.
+Northwestern Lake Forest Hospital (formally Northwestern Medicine Catherine Gratz Griffin Lake Forest Hospital) is a community-based hospital in Lake Forest, Illinois, United States, and a wholly owned subsidiary of Northwestern Memorial Healthcare, one of the nation's premiere academic medical centers.
 The hospital was established in 1899 as Alice Home on the campus of Lake Forest College, and in 1942 a new hospital was built in its current location as Lake Forest Hospital.
 On February 1, 2010, Lake Forest Hospital completed an affiliation agreement with Northwestern Memorial HealthCare and became Northwestern Lake Forest Hospital.

 The 201-bed hospital is on a 160 acre campus in Lake Forest and provides a comprehensive array of inpatient and outpatient medical and surgical services.
 At the main campus in Lake Forest, services include an inpatient hospital, a women's center providing maternity and breast care services, a health and fitness center and a nursing care facility.
 The hospital has 700 board-certified physicians specializing in 90 specialties on its medical staff.

 Northwestern Lake Forest Hospital is a partner of Lurie Children's Hospital in Chicago, one of the nation's top-ranked children's hospitals.
 Lurie Children's Outpatient Center and Lurie Children's hospitalists and neonatologists provide infant and pediatric care 24 hours a day to patients at Northwestern Lake Forest Hospital.